tsutterley/read-ICESat-2/doc/source/getting_started/Contributing.rst

 2) Either by cloning to your local system or working in `GitHub Codespaces <https://github.com/features/codespaces>`_, create a work environment to make your changes.
 3) Add your fork as the ``origin`` remote and the original project repository as the ``upstream`` remote.
 While this step isn't a necessary, it allows you to keep your fork up to date in the future.
 4) Create a new branch to do your work.
-5) Make your changes on the new branch and add yourself to the list of `project contributors <./Citations.html#contributors>`_.
+5) Make your changes on the new branch and add yourself to the list of project `contributors <https://github.com/tsutterley/read-ICESat-2/blob/main/CONTRIBUTORS.rst>`_.
 6) Push your work to GitHub under your fork of the project.
 7) Submit a `Pull Request <https://github.com/tsutterley/read-ICESat-2/pulls>`_ from your forked branch to the project repository.